qzydustin/qzydustin.github.io/about.md

 permalink: /about/
 ---

-I am Zhenyu Qi, a Computer Science master student.
+I am Zhenyu Qi, a Computer Science master's student.

-This is my personal blog powered by github page server, Jekyll blog generator and Minima theme.
+This is my personal blog powered by a GitHub page server, Jekyll blog generator, and Minima theme.

 Hope you can get some useful information from here.